About the research training award

 In appreciation of Dr. S. Leonard Syme's contributions to the Institute for Work & Health (IWH) as chair of its Scientific Advisory Committee from 1995 to 2002, IWH has established a research training award in his name.

-The awards are for early-career researchers at the master's or doctoral level intending to study work and health.
 Preference is given to candidates whose research interests closely align with IWH's current research and topic areas.
-IWH is particularly interested in candidates whose research aims to reduce work-related injury, illness and disability in Ontario.
+IWH is particularly interested in candidates whose research addresses the prevention of work-related injury and illness, and the prevention and management of disability at work in Ontario.
 In the spirit of Dr. Syme's contributions to research mentorship, candidates from any disciplinary background are eligible for training awards.

 The term of an award is 12 months.
 Successful candidates will be invited to join the Institute's early career training group during the course of the award and may be asked to present some aspect of their research at a training meeting.
 They will also be invited to participate in other aspects of academic life at the Institute like the IWH Speaker Series.

-Candidates for the S. Leonard Syme Training Awards in Work and Health must :
+Candidates for the S. Leonard Syme Research Training Awards in Work and Health must be:

-- Be currently enrolled or accepted into a Canadian accredited graduate studies program at the master’s or doctoral level.
+- Currently enrolled or accepted into a Canadian accredited graduate studies program at the master’s or doctoral level.
 Candidates who have been accepted, but have not yet started their graduate studies, must provide proof of acceptance.

-- Be conducting work and health research in an area that fits the mandate of the Institute for Work & Health.
-For more information about the Institute's research program, visit www.iwh.on.ca/about-us/what-we-do.
+- Conducting work and health research in an area that fits the mandate of the Institute for Work & Health.
+For more information about the Institute's research program, visit www.iwh.on.ca/about-us/what-we-do

 Preference will be given to candidates who are supervised by an IWH scientist or adjunct scientist.